teresalves/teresalves.github.io/content/blog/02-chats/index.md

 Note also that having E2EE is not the only factor here.
 First, all that is shared here is based on publicly available information, we do not know how buggy or how truthful it is.
 Maybe they say it is E2EE but the private keys are stored somewhere in the server (and therefore usable by the company)?
 Maybe there is a private key but it is per device and not per chat AND device?
 That would not be great, although not terrible either.

-I personally don't trust Meta too much, and all the information I have here is what they tell us.
+I personally don't trust Meta too much, and all the information I have here is what they tell us, although there have been confirmations that they do not have a back door for decrypting the messages (report [here](https://signal.org/blog/there-is-no-whatsapp-backdoor/)).
+However, the way that Meta processes our data is dubious, even if they do not have access to our messages.
+They have access to our contacts and they adapt ads according to what they can assess from our preferences.
 So I would prefer to not use WhatsApp or Instagram a lot.
 Sharing memes seems fine though.

 I would also like to point out that if the Chat Control law gets approved in the EU, then the E2EE will be removed from all chats and this comparison won't matter.
 But more on this in a follow up blog post.